 How many laps around the elevated jogging track equals a mile?

 Eight.
 The facility’s three-lane suspended jogging track is 1/8 of a mile per lap.

 Do I have to be a member of the Health and Recreation facility to use the pool?

-Can we have pick-up basketball/soccer games in the gym?
+Can we have pick-up basketball, badminton, and volleyball games in the field house?

 Members of the Health and Recreation Center have access to the field house during the posted open times.

 Can I rent the facility for an event? (i.e. Craft shows, Latino Summit, College Nights

 Yes, outside rentals are available.
 Visit our Facility Reservation and Rental page for more information.